What is Insomnia?

 What is the recommended dosage?

-Take one capsule 20 to 30 minutes before bedtime.
-If necessary, take one additional capsule 30 minutes later.
+Take 1 capsule half an hour before bedtime.
+If needed, take one additional capsule 30 minutes later.

 Are there any side effects or precautions?